HMGrunthos/umock-c/devdoc/umockcallrecorder_requirements.md

 ```c
 UMOCKCALLRECORDER_HANDLE umockcallrecorder_clone(UMOCKCALLRECORDER_HANDLE umock_call_recorder);
 ```

+`umockcallrecorder_clone` clones all the data for the call recorder `umock_call_recorder` and creates a new call recorder instance with the cloned data.

 **SRS_UMOCKCALLRECORDER_01_035: [** `umockcallrecorder_clone` shall clone a call recorder and return a handle to the newly cloned call recorder. **]**